-RAD 2503 Clinical Practice IV (3 CH clinical course)
+RAD 2503 Clinical Practice IV (Clinical 16.5 hours)

-Catalog = Clinical 16.5 hours

-Content and clinical practice experiences are designed to sequentially develop, apply, critically analyze, integrate, synthesize and evaluate concepts and theories in the performance of radiologic procedures within the corresponding semester.
+Content and clinical practice experiences are designed to sequentially develop, apply, critically analyze, integrate, synthesize and evaluate concepts and theories in the performance of radiologic procedures within the corresponding semester and includes a minimum of 247.5 contact hours of clinical training.
 Through structured, sequential, competency-based clinical assignments, concepts of team practice, patient- centered clinical practice and professional development are discussed, examined and evaluated.
 Clinical practice experiences are designed to provide patient care and assessment, competent performance of radiologic imaging and total quality management.
 Levels of competency and outcomes measurement will be taught to ensure the well-being of the patient prior to, during, and following the radiologic procedure.
-See degree plan for credit to contact hour ratio.
+Prerequisite: RAD 2433 Will not satisfy general education science requirements.

-RAD 2513 Radiation Biology and Protection (3 CH lecture course)
+RAD 2513 Radiation Biology and Protection (Lecture 3 hours 8-week course)

-Catalog = Lecture 3 hours 8-week course

 Content provides an overview of the principles of the interaction of radiation with living systems.
 Radiation effects on molecules, cells, tissues and the body as a whole are presented.
 Factors affecting biological response are presented, including acute and chronic effects of radiation.
 Content also presents an overview of the principles of radiation protection, including the responsibilities of the radiographer for patients, personnel and the public.
 Radiation health and safety requirements of federal and state regulatory agencies, accreditation agencies and health care organizations are incorporated.
-See degree plan for credit to contact hour ratio.
+Prerequisite: RAD 2433 Will not satisfy general education science requirements.